-These soft and fluffy brioche buns are made using the tangzhong method.
-They are soft and fluffy and take any burger to the next level.
+These soft and fluffy brioche hamburger buns are made using the tangzhong method.
+They take any burger to the next level!
 It’s hard to believe they are made with fresh milled flour.

-What You’ll Need To Make These Soft and Fluffy Brioche Buns
+What You’ll Need To Make These Soft and Fluffy Brioche Hamburger Buns

 Flour– I used fresh milled hard white wheat for this recipe.